T-Sikes/TinyImagenet-CNN/README.md

 ## Dataset

 - **Tiny ImageNet** ([website](https://tiny-imagenet.herokuapp.com/))
-- 200 classes, 500 training images per class
+- 15 classes, 500 training images per class
 - 64x64 RGB images

 > **Note:** The dataset is not included in this repository.
-Download it separately and place it in the designated `data/` folder.
+Download it separately and place it in the designated `data/` folder. the included data is not the full 200 classes, and only includes 15.

 ---

 ## Model

 - Standard CNN architecture with multiple convolutional layers, ReLU activations, and max pooling
+- Stepped dropout with identity pooling in coupled convolutional layers
 - Fully connected layers at the end for classification
 - No self-attention or advanced hyperparameter optimization